hemmokarja/Live-Chat-k8s/README.md

 ## 🔒 SSL Certificate Note

 This project uses a self-signed SSL certificate, which is generated during the build process with `build.sh`.
 While this works for testing and development, note that browsers will warn users when accessing the app since the certificate is not from a recognized Certificate Authority (CA).
 For production, you should use a CA-signed certificate, which can be configured with AWS and Terraform.
-(This would require purchasing a domain for a year at minumum, and thus isn't suitable for this project).
+(This would require purchasing a domain for a year at minumum, and thus isn't suitable here considering the scope and nature of this project).

 ## 🔧 Development Notes